craftercms/docker-images/description/delivery_tomcat.md

 # What is delivery_tomcat?

-`delivery_tomcat` is one components of Crafter Delivery module which runs a Tomcat server.
+`delivery_tomcat` is the Tomcat server component of the Crafter CMS Delivery module, which includes the Crafter Engine Server webapp.
 Refer to [Crafter CMS Architecture](https://docs.craftercms.org/en/3.1/developers/architecture.html) to learn more.

 # How to use this image